OpenConext/OpenConext-monitoring-tests/README.md

 SURFConext-monitoring-tests
 ===========================

-A standalone application that performs some tests on a running instance of OpenConext.
+A standalone application that performs tests on an OpenConext instance.

 Tests performed: